LarsBehrenberg/IA-prototype/content/posts/berthe-morisot-biography.md

       > “This woman’s work is exceptional.
 Too bad she’s not a man.”
     sideGalleryImages:
-      - /assets/berthe-morisot-jeune-fille-au-manteau.jpg
+      - imageUrl: /assets/berthe-morisot-jeune-fille-au-manteau.jpg
-      - /assets/berthe-morisot-la-coiffure.jpg
+      - imageUrl: /assets/berthe-morisot-la-coiffure.jpg
-      - /assets/berthe-morisot-the-dining-room.jpg
+      - imageUrl: /assets/berthe-morisot-the-dining-room.jpg
   - textTitle: Garden paintings
     text: >-
       Morisot’s wealthy upbringing meant that she was not as reliant on making